gwonihan/TIL/README.md

   - git log --all --oneline

-  - git log --all -oneline --graph
+  - git log --all  --graph